Koh Jum - An Island A World Away

 The majority of accommodation on Koh Jum stretches along the main road in the central village of Ban Ting Rai, in the heart of the island.
 Accommodation is available directly on the beach or along the main road itself.
 There is the usual variety of hostel, bungalow, beach shack all the way up to a fancy resort.

 Koh Jum is definitely about relaxing!
-If we were to say the top five things to do on the island, we’d probably fill the first four entries with variations of lounging on a beach.
-So we would certainly say that the number one thing you should do on Koh Jum is sit back and relax on one of its many beaches.
-Speaking of which…
+If we were to say what the top five things to do on the island were, we’d probably fill the first four entries with variations of lounging on a beach!
+We would certainly say that the number one thing you should do on Koh Jum is sit back and relax on one of its many beautiful beaches.

 Sunset Beach